Skip to content

 In most failures, it’s not bad faith that kills the transaction, it’s the orchestration.

-We “kick the can down the road” on sensitive points: unfavorable EBITDA variation, client dependency, key departures, latent litigation, contracts to renew, forgotten capex…
+The trap is to kick the can down the road on sensitive points: unfavorable EBITDA variation, client dependency, key departures, latent litigation, contracts to renew, forgotten capex…

-Good reflex: address these elements before the LOI in a clear CIM (Confidential Information Memorandum), with explanations and mitigation measures.
+The better reflex: address these elements before the LOI in a clear CIM (Confidential Information Memorandum), with explanations and mitigation measures.
+Preparing the business before going to market is the framework that makes this possible — without that step, the rest gets improvised under pressure.

 Trust is built on the absence of surprises, not the absence of imperfections.